Sustainability Commitment

 Rootlet Upcycling

-This program currently redirects approximately 240,000 pounds per year from the landfills.
+This program currently redirects approximately 240,000 pounds per year from landfills.

 WNC Brewery Recycling Co-op

-This is an exciting new program spearheaded by Sierra Nevada, Hi-Wire Brewing, and many others across the Western NC.
-Through this program, we are able to recycle 100% of our polywoven super sacks and 50 pound bags.
+The Recycling Co-op is an exciting program spearheaded by Sierra Nevada, Hi-Wire Brewing, and many others across Western North Carolina.
+Through this program, we are able to recycle 100% of our polywoven super sacks and 50-pound bags.

-This program recycles an additional 4 to 6 tons of plastics on an annual basis.
+This program recycles an additional 4 to 6 tons of plastics annually.

 Employee Support

-As a triple bottom line company, we take great pride in maintaining our certified Living Wage Certified status, meaning that 100% of our employees are paid Living Wages, as defined by an independent third party.
-The program is administered by Just Economics and is designed to provide a benchmark for employers to adequately compensate their employees.
+As a triple-bottom-line company, we take great pride in maintaining our Living Wage Certified Employer status, meaning that all of our employees are paid living wages as defined by an independent third party.
+The program is administered by Just Economics and is designed to provide a benchmark for employers to compensate their employees adequately.
 We also provide full healthcare benefits to all employees.

 ¹ “Food miles” is the distance food is transported from the time of its production until it reaches the consumer.